Telling time can be a tricky concept for little learners and tackling it often needs a lot of practice. This telling time activity is here to help!

 To start, I placed a small number of tulips on the table and we worked together for the matching pieces.

-It was a great opportunity to talk about how the hour hand says the number its pointing to while the minute hand says “zero” when it’s pointing at the twelve.
+It was a great opportunity to talk about how the hour hand says the number it’s pointing to while the minute hand says “zero” when it’s pointing at the twelve.

 Carefully, we paired each flower with the correct pot.
+This telling time activity was the perfect way to practice hour and half hour marks!

-Then I played a quick game with the children!
+Then, I played a quick game with the children!

 I gave half the class the tulips and half the pots.
-Then I had the children find their match and sit with their partner.
+Then, I had the children find their match and sit with their partner.

 Later in the week, we used the puzzles again in our math centers and I was happy to see that the children were more confident working independently.
 Score!